Stretch your legs on this flat leisurely walk that connects Roto Kohatu Reserve to The Groynes and beyond.

 |Time||2.5 hours one way|

-Toilets: 3 locations throughout the main Groynes car park and picnic areas|
+|Toilets||3 locations throughout the main Groynes car park and picnic areas|

-Dogs: On a leash on the track.
+|Dogs||Dogs are allowed on this track but must be leashed.
 Dogs are prohibited elsewhere in The Groynes except at the designated dog park|

 Once past the lakes, head up a small hill to finish off in Roto Kohatu Reserve.
 The car park is a short walk down to the right.

 Note: From Isaac Conservation Reserve to Dickeys Road forms a section of the O21K - a 21 km walk over tracks managed by ECan, The Isaac Conservation and Wildlife Trust and Christchurch City Council.